• Free Stuff

 🏠 Assistance with Housing & Utility Bills

-Keeping a roof over your head and the lights on is a fundamental need.
+Keeping a roof over your head and the lights on is a basic need we all share.

 HUD (U.S. Department of Housing and Urban Development)

-HUD provides a wide range of housing support, from rental assistance programs to resources for avoiding foreclosure.
-Their site connects you with local counseling agencies.
+HUD offers a variety of housing support, from rental assistance to help avoid foreclosure.

 LIHEAP (Low Income Home Energy Assistance Program)

-This program helps low-income households pay their heating and cooling bills.
-It can provide bill payment assistance and help with energy-related home repairs.
+This program helps low-income households cover heating and cooling bills.

 The Lifeline Program (FCC)